Should I take SAT Subject Tests? How many? What subjects?

 How do colleges evaluate Subject Tests?

-In general, colleges have 5 different stances on SAT Subject Tests:
+In general, colleges have 4 different stances on SAT Subject Tests.
+Check out our list of schools’ SAT Subject Test policies for more information.

 Some schools require all applicants (with a few exceptions) to submit SAT Subject Test scores.
 Usually they require 2 in different subject areas.
 Examples include Harvard and Carnegie Mellon.

-Note that many schools require SAT Subject Tests only if that applicant took the SAT rather than the ACT.
+Note that some schools require SAT Subject Tests only if that applicant took the SAT rather than the ACT.
 So your options at these schools are either 1) SAT + SAT Subject Tests or 2) the ACT.
-Examples include Duke, Brown, and Tufts.
+Tufts and McGill are examples.

 Some schools “recommend” that applicants submit SAT Subject Test scores.
-Other schools say “strongly recommend.”
+Other schools say the tests are “optional.”
 Note the quotes, because there is a general rule of college prep at play here:

-Whenever a college tells you something on your application is “recommended” – that means DO IT!!
+Whenever a college tells you something on your application is “recommended” – that means you should probably do it.

 Many of these schools use SAT Subject Tests for placement in addition to or instead of considering them as part of your application.
 This is a particularly common use of foreign language test scores, since high school language classes vary widely in pace and rigor from school to school, and language courses are tracked very differently at the college level.
 This makes it convenient to have a standardized test with which to judge students on a level playing field.
 Schools who use SAT Subject Tests for placement include American University and Indiana University.